 Conversations Under Way

-The SE Institute Board of Directors, Global Faculty and Staff are involved in conversations to create and issue clearer process, guidelines and requirements for individuals who wish to apply for consideration onto Faculty Track in North America and in countries abroad not overseen by EASE (Europe) or ABT (Brazil).
+The SEI Board of Directors, Global Faculty, and Staff are involved in conversations to create and issue clearer process, guidelines, and requirements for individuals who wish to apply for consideration onto Faculty Track in North America and in countries abroad not overseen by EASE (Europe) or ABT (Brazil).
 We wish to expand opportunities for BIPOC and other underrepresented populations to serve as Faculty and on our Assistant training teams.

 Review and Upgrade SE Curriculum

-The SE Institute Board of Directors has preliminarily approved a first draft of a new organizational Code of Ethics and Grievance Procedure to be supported by an independent Ethics Committee.
-The Code of Ethics and Grievance Procedure documents will be circulated and be made available soon to the SE Community for an extended period of review and comment.
-The Board of Directors seeks to review comment and finalize approval of these new documents for an estimated January 1, 2021 implementation.
+The SEI Board of Directors approved a new organizational Code of Ethics and Grievance Procedure to be supported by an independent Ethics Committee.
+The Code of Ethics and Grievance Procedure documents can be found here.

 Create New Committees and Workgroups to Support Inclusive, Collaborative Governance

-The SE Institute Board of Directors will be issuing a Call for Applications in August to seek participation from interested members of the SE Community in new committees and work groups to create a greater organizational discussion and feedback loop to support the Board’s ongoing work and implementation of a new strategic plan, approved in early 2020.
-The following groups will be established in September 2020:
+The SEI Board of Directors issued a Call for Applications in August 2020 to seek participation from interested members of the SE Community in new committees and work groups to create a greater organizational discussion and feedback loop to support the Board’s ongoing work and implementation of a new strategic plan, approved in early 2020.
+The committees and workgroups established are:

 Report to Community on Personal Sessions in SE Trainings

-There is a commitment by the SE Institute Board, Faculty and Staff to seek greater training and education – individually and collectively – on issues focused on diversity, equity and inclusion.
-This has already started with participation in a variety of diversity and anti-racism trainings.
-Board, Faculty, Staff, Assistants, and Coordinators will be provided with opportunities and the resources to support individual and group training efforts.
+The SEI Board, Faculty and Staff sought greater training and education – individually and collectively – on issues focused on diversity, equity, and inclusion.
+We began with participation in a variety of diversity and anti-racism trainings.
+Board, Faculty, Staff, Assistants, and Coordinators have been provided with opportunities and the resources to support individual and group training efforts.